Oil giant Saudi Aramco sees 2020 profits drop to $49 billion - WTMJ

 DUBAI, United Arab Emirates (AP) — Saudi Arabia’s state-backed oil giant Aramco announced Sunday that its profits nearly halved in 2020 to $49 billion, a big drop that came as the coronavirus pandemic roiled global energy markets.

-Despite the sharp drop in oil revenue, Aramco said it would stick to its promise of paying quarterly dividends of $18.75 billion — $75 billion a year — due to commitments the company made to shareholders in the run-up to its initial public offering.
+Despite the 44% drop in net income, Aramco said it would stick to its promise of paying quarterly dividends of $18.75 billion — $75 billion a year — due to commitments the company made to shareholders in the run-up to its initial public offering.
 Nearly all of the dividend money goes to the Saudi government, which owns more than 98% of the company.
+Aramco’s policy to pay dividends significantly higher than its 2020 free cash flow of $49 billion stands in sharp contrast to other oil giants that have cut payouts.
+Seeking a cash infusion to pay the billions of dollars in the face of declining revenue, Aramco recently has issued international bonds.

 The public figures, obligatory ever since the mostly state-owned company listed a sliver of its worth on Riyadh’s Tadawul stock exchange in 2019, offers valuable insight into the health of the region’s largest economy.
 Despite Saudi Crown Prince Mohammed bin Salman’s efforts to diversify the economy away from oil, the kingdom remains heavily dependent on oil exports to fuel government spending.

+“In one of the most challenging years in recent history, Aramco demonstrated its unique value proposition through its considerable financial and operational agility,” President and CEO Amin H. Nasser said in a statement.
+“As a result, our financial position remained robust.”

 The company produced the equivalent of 9.2 million barrels per day of crude oil over the course of the year, its annual results said.
 Capital expenditure was down in 2020 to $27 billion compared to $32.8 billion the year before.
-Aramco expects to spend $35 billion this year, significantly lower than the previous estimates of $40-$45 billion.
+Aramco expects to spend $35 billion this year, some $5-10 billion lower than previous estimates.

 In recent months, oil prices have made a major comeback from April 2020, when the price of international benchmark Brent crude dipped below $20 a barrel.
 For the first time in a year, the price of Brent surpassed $60 a barrel last month and traded over $64 a barrel Sunday.